 The trade-off for the CR-V’s better ride is increased roll when cornering; Honda has put its emphasis on comfort rather than outright handling.
 If you prefer a sportier driving experience from your SUV, a Ford Kuga, Mazda CX-5 or BMW X1 is a better bet.
 The CR-V comes into its own on the motorway, however – there’s a great view ahead thanks to the high driving position and there’s barely any wind or engine noise when on the move.

 The CR-V is now sold exclusively with a hybrid powertrain, first replacing the diesel that’s been part of the CR-V range until the latest version was announced, and now the 1.5-litre petrol engine as well.
 It's powered by a 2.0-litre i-VTEC petrol engine and two electric motors, and produces 181bhp.
-In this model, 0-62mph takes 8.8 seconds but the top speed is limited to 112mph.
+In this model, 0-62mph takes 8.8 seconds (just over nine seconds with all-wheel drive fitted) but the top speed is limited to 112mph

 There are no gearchanges, so the hybrid CR-V has very smooth acceleration, making it easy to drive around town.
 There are steering wheel-mounted paddles, but these adjust the level of energy recuperation instead of changing gear like in some other models.
 Driving modes affect how the CR-V behaves, allowing the driver to select electric driving, a hybrid mode or one in which the petrol engine does most of the work.
 There's also a sport mode for increased throttle response but in practice we didn't find the SUV felt much different.